allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not | Classification
-`task288_gigaword_summarization.json` | Given a text of article, generate headline (title) for the article | Summarization `task289_gigaword_summarization.json` | Given the text of an article and its title, decide whether the title is appropriate for the article | Summarization
+`task404_matres_intention_classification` | Given a verb and a context, answer that the given verb is about an intention or not | Classification
+`task405_matres_conditional_classification` | Given a verb and a context, answer that the given verb is conditional or not | Classification
+`task406_matres_negation_classification` | Given a verb and a context, answer that the given verb is a negation or not | Classification
+`task407_matres_static_classification` | Given a verb and a context, answer that the given verb is static or not | Classification